 At this point the Lap-band has slipped.
 It may need surgical repair.

-Three Types of Lap-band Slips – all different:
+Types of Lap-band Slips

 An acute on chronic Lap-band slip – Type 3 slip – is a chronic slip that gets an acute component to them – there is a chronic dilation of the pouch, then something happens that acutely dilates the upper pouch (something gets stuck).
-These require removal, repositioning, or unbuckling of the band.
+These require removal, repositioning, or unbuckling of the Lap-band.

 What causes a Lap-band to slip?

-Getting food stuck can also cause the band to slip.
+Getting food stuck can also cause a slip.
 When food gets stuck some people try to force it down with water or soda – and this causes a dilation of the upper stomach.
 Your body produces a lot of “slime” to try to lubricate the stuck food.
 Typical foods that have caused slips include: goldfish crackers, white bread, rubbery eggs (they need to be cooked properly), and dry chicken.